Rshukla17/Hypothesis-Testing/README.md

-The question you are trying to determine the answer to is:
+The question we are trying to determine the answer to is:

 Are more goals scored in women's international soccer matches than men's?